davecoll3/GotNoBeans/TESTING.md

 #### ID 24
 * Expected
-  * Registered users can easliy sign in and out of their accout.
+  * Registered users can easily sign in and out of their account.

 * Testing
     <details><summary>Site User Testing: Sign in & Out</summary>